Continuing Education Activity

 Vancomycin is excreted in breast milk following intravenous administration.
-In comparison, oral vancomycin has minimal systemic absorption, and therefore, limited excretion through breast milk.
-Breastfeeding mothers who receive intravenous vancomycin should consult with their provider before continuing as it may affect the health of their baby.
-Nevertheless, vancomycin is recommended for the treatment of Clostridium difficile infections in breastfeeding women.
+In comparison, oral vancomycin has minimal systemic absorption and, therefore, limited excretion through breast milk.
+Breastfeeding mothers who receive intravenous vancomycin should consult with their provider before continuing as it may affect their baby's health.
+Nevertheless, vancomycin is recommended to treat Clostridium difficile infections in breastfeeding women.
 Careful assessment regarding the discontinuation of breastfeeding is recommended before initiating vancomycin therapy in nursing mothers.

 Co-administration of other medications, along with vancomycin, may increase the risk of adverse effects and toxicity.
 Therefore dosing adjustments, additional monitoring, and consideration of alternative treatment should merit attention when combining vancomycin with certain medications.
 Caution is necessary when administering vancomycin with other nephrotoxic agents such as aminoglycosides, amphotericin products, and IV contrast.